 Argentine Peak, located in the Leavenworth Creek area, is an easy, Top 200, Class 2 ascent on mostly gentle terrain and can be accessed by vehicles with higher ground clearance.
 The area is very popular with weekend ATV-ers, and other 4WD explorers as well as hikers.
 If you don't have the ride to get you back to Waldorf, you could probably hitchhike.
 Close proximity to the Front Range cities makes this a good family outing for those living on the Front Range.
+The banner image shown here primarily shows Square Top Mtn., but the summit of Argentine is just off to the left, so the west and southwest slopes of Argentine are visible here as they drop off into Peru Creek.

 Argentine Peak NE Ridge Route